i-love-coffee-i-love-tea/mocp-bookmark-manager.sh/README.md

 * Command to list the bookmarks in a file by its index
 * Use a default filename when exporting mp3 segments, if the destination filename isn't specified.
 Pattern: ${cut -c-4 ${ORIGINAL_FILENAME}}_${TIME_FROM}_${TIME_TO}.mp3
 * Add a genre field
+* Explore possibilities to integrate other players
+* Voice commands using deepspeech?